Why Effective Labor Rate Matters

 Now, there is one big variable that you want to take into consideration when it comes to calculating your Effective Labor Rate:

-The main lesson here is that it doesn’t matter what you have as a posted labor rate.
-What really matters is what you actually collect for every hour of labor you sell, and that’s your ELR.
+What matters is what you actually collect for every hour of labor you sell.
+That is your ELR.

 Got a question?
 Call us at 1-833-3-ASK-SDR